acos16/test-automation/01-test-automation.md

 ## What is test automation?

-Test automation is often described as the practice of using (automation) tools to run tests, work with test data, compare the actual results to the expected behavior amd report outcomes to the QA Engineer.
+Test automation is often described as the practice of using (automation) tools to run tests, work with test data, compare the actual results to the expected behavior and report outcomes to the QA Engineer.

 Automation uses technology to accomplish tasks with as little human interaction as possible.